uraimo/buildSwiftOnARM/README.md

+🚨 _This repository is being updated to Swift 4.1_  🚨

+_Click [here](https://www.dropbox.com/s/9ngyhqj0erre56k/swift-4.1-RPi23-Ubuntu1604-Preview1.tgz) for the latest Ubuntu Mate 16.04 binaries snapshot._

-_🚨 This repository is being updated to move to Swift 4.1, check out the 3.1.1 branch for the previous release._
+_Check out the `swift-3.1.1` branch for the previous stable release._

 # Building Swift on ARM